How Collagen Helps with Anti-Aging: What You Need to Know

 6. Consider Beauty Tools

-Beauty tools can give your collagen a little extra support.
-For example, I personally love using an LED mask from CurrentBody — it’s gentle, easy to use, and can help stimulate collagen production over time.
+For example, I personally love using the LED Light Therapy Mask from CurrentBody — it’s gentle, easy to use, and can help stimulate collagen and elastin production.

 Use code COURIERCB at checkout to save 10%.